This story is part of a collaborative project between Project: Cold Case and a University of North Florida Journalism class.

-“When I write poetry, it’s like I’m speaking to Jermain,” she said.
+“When I write poetry, it’s like I’m speaking to Jermaine,” she said.

-Sabrina wants Jermain to be remembered as a loving father and grandfather.
+Sabrina wants Jermaine to be remembered as a loving father and grandfather.
 She even released specially designed shoes in honor of her brother.

 “The best advice I can give to anyone dealing with loss is to never let someone tell you how to cope with your grief and find your outlet,” she said.

-If you have any information on the unsolved murder of Jermain Crumpton, please call the Clearwater Police Department at (727) 562-4242.
+If you have any information on the unsolved murder of Jermaine Crumpton, please call the Clearwater Police Department at (727) 562-4242.

 Research & Impact